Laniqiu/norming/README.md

 Source code for [Collecting and Predicting Neurocognitive Norms for Mandarin Chinese]

 The regression experiments in the paper have been done with traditional static embeddings.
-You can find them from https://fasttext.cc/docs/en/pretrained-vectors.html, or seek other resources.
+You can find FastText vectors from https://fasttext.cc/docs/en/pretrained-vectors.html, PPMI and Word2Vec ones from https://github.com/Embedding/Chinese-Word-Vectors, or you can seek other resources.

 ## Experiment Replication